johnbrc/MPD-Distribution/content/modules/M4/MPD-M4.md

 ### A harvesting problem ###

 When Jesus likens bewildered people to a rich harvest, ready to be gathered, he is not describing a problem with the harvest.
 The problem he describes is a shortage of labourers ready and willing to gather the harvest.
+In other words: a shortage of trained disciples, ready to be commissioned into service.

 How does Jesus' teach his disciples to respond to this challenge?
-He points them directly towards the foundational strategy of all mission:
+He points them directly towards the foundational strategy of mission:

 > 	***Pray to the Lord of the harvest***.